North Yemen civil war: Coup aftermath

 Al-Badr and his personal servants managed to escape through a door in the garden wall in the back of the palace.
 Because of the curfew, they had to avoid the main streets.
-They decided to escape individually and meet in the village of Gabi al Kaflir, where they were reunited after a 45-minute walk.
-Sallal had to defeat a fellow revolutionary, Al-Baidani, an intellectual holding a doctorate degree, who did not share Nasser's vision.
+They decided to escape individually and meet in the village of Gabi al-Kaflir, where they were reunited after a 45-minute walk.
+Sallal had to defeat a fellow revolutionary, Al-Baidani, an intellectual who had a doctorate degree, who did not share Nasser's vision.
 On September 28, there were radio broadcasts announcing al-Badr's death.
 Sallal gathered tribesmen in San'a and proclaimed: "The corrupt monarchy which ruled for a thousand years was a disgrace to the Arab nation and to all humanity.
 Anyone who tries to restore it is an enemy of God and man!"
 By then, he had learned that al-Badr was still alive and had made his way to Saudi Arabia.

-Egyptian General Ali Abdul Hameed was dispatched by plane, and arrived on September 29 to assess the situation and needs of the Yemeni Revolutionary Command Council.
+Egyptian General Ali Abdul Hameed was dispatched by plane, and arrived in Yemen on September 29 to assess the situation and needs of the Yemeni Revolutionary Command Council.
 Egypt sent a battalion of Special Forces (Saaqah) on a mission to act as personal guards for Sallal.
 They arrived at Hodeida on October 5.
-Fifteen days after he had left San'a, al-Badr sent a man ahead to Saudi Arabia to announce that he was alive.
+Fifteen days after leaving San'a, al-Badr sent a man ahead to Saudi Arabia to announce that he was alive.
 He then went there himself, crossing the border near Khobar, at the north-eastern edge of the kingdom.

 Diplomatic attempts

-Saudi Arabia, fearing Nasserist encroachment, moved troops along its border with Yemen, as King Hussein of Jordan dispatched his Army chief of staff for discussions with al-Badr's uncle, Prince Hassan.
-Between October 2–8 four Saudi cargo planes left Saudi Arabia loaded with arms and military material for Yemeni royalist tribesmen; however, the pilots defected to Aswan.
-Ambassadors from Bonn, London, Washington D.C. and Amman supported the Imam while ambassadors from Cairo, Rome and Belgrade declared support for the republican revolution.
-The USSR was the first nation to recognize the new republic, and Nikita Khrushchev cabled Sallal: "Any act of aggression against Yemen will be considered an act of aggression against the Soviet Union."
+Saudi Arabia, fearing Nasserist encroachment, moved troops along its border with Yemen, as King Hussein of Jordan dispatched his army chief of staff for discussions with al-Badr's uncle, Prince Hassan.
+Between October 2–8, four Saudi cargo planes left Saudi Arabia loaded with arms and military material for Yemeni royalist tribesmen; however, the pilots defected to Aswan.
+Ambassadors from Bonn, London, Washington D.C., and Amman supported the imam, while ambassadors from Cairo, Rome and Belgrade declared support for the republican revolution.
+The USSR was the first nation to recognize the new republic, and Nikita Khrushchev cabled Sallal: "Any act of aggression against Yemen will be considered an act of aggression against the Soviet Union".